 When did I fall in love with this uniquely beautiful spot…….

-It’s difficult to say, as I was lucky enough to spend time at the cottage from pretty much the moment I was born (1966), when this special place, built by my father, was the only house on the north side of the road beyond the (long gone) Craigard Hotel.
-Having so much freedom to roam throughout my childhood, I formed a deep appreciation of this special area.
+It’s difficult to say, as I was lucky enough to spend time at the cottage from pretty much the moment I was born (1966), when this special place, built by my father, was the only building on the north side of the road beyond the (long gone) Craigard Hotel.
+Having so much freedom to roam throughout my childhood, I formed a deep appreciation of this outstandingly beautiful area.

 Watching our children, and our friends’ children, experience the same freedom and opportunity for adventure that I had growing up has been a real joy.
 After 3 generations of use by the “clan”, the time has come to share it with others too!
 However, we have made a few upgrades for guest’s comfort and enjoyment since you had to chip ice off the windows on a winter morning!!
 A true labour of love, started in 2013 and completed in August 2017.
 I have no doubt you will leave this magical area viewing the natural world in a totally different way!